Martha Needle

-Martha Needle was an Australian serial killer known for poisoning her husband, three children, and prospective brother-in-law.
-She was hanged on 22 October 1894, when she was 31.
+Martha Needle (9 April 1863 – 22 October 1894) was an Australian serial killer who was hanged for poisoning her husband, three children, and prospective brother-in-law.
 She was convicted for the murder of Louis Juncken, brother of her fiancé Otto Juncken, on 15 May 1894.
 Although Needle collected substantial sums of insurance money, her exact motive for murdering her family has not been determined.
 Several times she stated her innocence, but she was eventually hanged.